Indonesia–Italy relations: State visits

-In 1997, the Prime Minister of Italy Romano Prodi visited Indonesia, and in 2002 the President of Indonesia, Abdurrahman Wahid, had his official visit to Italy, followed by President Megawati Soekarnoputri’s visit in 2003.
+In 1997, the Prime Minister of Italy Romano Prodi visited Indonesia, and in 2002 the President of Indonesia, Abdurrahman Wahid, had his official visit to Italy, followed by President Megawati Soekarnoputri's visit in 2003.
 The Ministers of Foreign Affairs of the two countries signed an MoU of the establishment of Bilateral Consultation Forum in March 2009.
 In 23–24 April 2012, Italian Minister of Foreign Affairs Giulio Terzi visited Indonesia to attend the EU-ASEAN Summit.

 Trade and investment

 In 2012, the bilateral trade figures reached US$4.5 billion.
 The Italian government describes Indonesian proposal to boost bilateral trade as extremely attractive, and both countries noted there is room for growth.

-Interculture and interfaith dialog
+Interculture and interfaith dialogue

-As the nation with the largest Muslim population, with a democratic government that values diversity, Italy recruited Indonesia on its efforts to pursue world peace through interfaith dialog in 2009.
+As the nation with the largest Muslim population, with a democratic government that values diversity, Italy recruited Indonesia on its efforts to pursue world peace through interfaith dialogue in 2009.
 Italy and Indonesia share their determination to work for peace in the Middle East as well as concern over human rights and commitment to fighting fundamentalist-inspired terrorism.
 Italy complements Indonesia's quality of cultural diversity and its potential role to become the bridge between the West and Islam.